 License Plate Recognition: How smart IoT cameras revolutionize traffic

-License Plate Recognition (LPR) shows how fast technology is becoming smart and established, and this is just the beginning…
+License Plate Recognition security camera (LPR) shows how fast technology is becoming smart and established, and this is just the beginning…

 Automated License Plate Recognition is not new.
 Early technologies were already tested in the UK in the mid 1970s.
-However, LPR only became popular when new developments of cheaper and easier to use software came along in the 1990s.
+However, it only became popular when new developments of cheaper and easier to use license plate recognition camera software came along in the 1990s.

 Networked cameras equipped with smart apps for License Plate Recognition can do much more than just capture video.
 These devices can also analyze video and trigger actions such as opening barriers at parking garage entrances or reporting suspicious vehicles on highways in one go.